contentful/contentful.js/MIGRATION.md

 **Configuration**

 - Using `resolveLinks` as a client config option or as a query parameter are no longer supported for `getEntries`, `getEntry`, `parseEntries`, or initial `sync` calls.
-  Instead, you should use the client modifier `withoutLinkResolution` to achieve the same result.
+  Instead, you should use the client chain modifier `withoutLinkResolution` to achieve the same result.
   See [response modifiers](#response-modifiers) for migration instructions.

 - Using `removeUnresolved` as a client config option is no longer supported for `getEntries` and `getEntry`, `parseEntries`, or initial `sync` calls.
-  Instead, you should use the client modifier `withoutUnresolvableLinks` to achieve the same result.
+  Instead, you should use the client chain modifier `withoutUnresolvableLinks` to achieve the same result.
   See [response modifiers](#response-modifiers) for migration instructions.

 - Similarly, `getEntries`, `getEntry`, `getAssets`, and `getAsset` no longer support setting the query parameter `locale` to `*`.
-  In order to fetch entries in all locales, you should use the client modifier `withAllLocales` to achieve the same result.
+  In order to fetch entries in all locales, you should use the client chain modifier `withAllLocales` to achieve the same result.
 - See [response modifiers](#response-modifiers) for migration instructions.

 ### Version compatibility